luxonis/depthai/depthai_sdk/docs/source/index.rst

 .. code-block:: python
    :linenos:

-   from depthai_sdk import OakCamera, AspectRatioResizeMode
+   from depthai_sdk import OakCamera, ResizeMode

    # Download a public depthai-recording and replay it
    with OakCamera(replay='cars-tracking-above-01') as oak: